sergei-p/Daily-Creative-Programming/README.md

 # Daily-Creative-Programming
-Daily 15-30 min programming, with no goal other than to inspire creativity.
+Daily 15-30 min programming with no goal other than to inspire creativity.